 Curiosity Matters More Than Ever in the AI Era

-We are raising kids in a world where answers are cheap.
+We are raising children in a world where answers are everywhere, but curiosity is what will set them apart.

 A child can ask a phone, or now an AI chatbot, almost anything and get an instant response in seconds, from homework questions and science questions to history facts and even full essays.
 So the real question for parents and educators isn’t “How do we get kids to learn more information?”, but "How do we keep them curious?"
 Because in the AI era, curiosity is no longer a “nice-to-have.”
 This skill is now an advantage.
 It’s the difference between a child who becomes a passive consumer of technology… and one who becomes a creative, confident builder.